Southwest Detroit Hospital: Re-opening as United Community Hospital

-The building today
+Post-closure and demolition

-As of May 2018, Harley K. Brown still owns the building; however, Brown does not pay the taxes on the building.
-Instead, these taxes have been paid by Detroit landlord Dennis Kefallinos since 2016.
+Harley K. Brown owned the building until it was sold to the Detroit City Football Club; however, Brown did not pay the taxes on the building.
+Instead, these taxes had been paid by Detroit landlord Dennis Kefallinos from 2016 to 2024.
 The building was completely gutted in 2017 and sits plainly as a steel structure.
-A sign depicting a mixed-use development, including businesses, restaurants, and a second location of Detroit pizza chain Niki's Pizza, appeared on the property in May 2018; however, these claims have not been confirmed.
+A sign depicting a mixed-use development, including businesses, restaurants, and a second location of Detroit pizza chain Niki's Pizza, appeared on the property in May 2018; however, these developments never came.
 According to the Detroit Free Press, Kefallinos had been looking to lease the building to a third party.
-The building was also gutted that same year.

-Many urban exploration bloggers and YouTubers who have visited the structure claim that it still contained leftover items from the hospital's operations, including medical records, hospital equipment, and mechanical operations equipment.
+Many urban exploration bloggers and YouTubers who had visited the structure claim that it still contained leftover items from the hospital's operations, including medical records, hospital equipment, and mechanical operations equipment.
 A blogger from the site Pixable commented that the basement was completely frozen over due to flooding.
-The building has also been covered in bullet holes and various graffiti visible from nearby I-96, including a large tag that reads "Purge Suey".
+The building had also been covered in bullet holes and various graffiti visible from nearby I-96, including a large tag that reads "Purge Suey".
 In 2015, city officials ordered Brown to remove the graffiti and interior debris, as well as pump out the flooded basement.
-As of May 2023, Southwest Detroit Hospital has been completely gutted and boarded up.

-The location will be the future home of the Detroit City Football Club Stadium, with demolition of the hospital building and construction to begin in 2025, and opening projected for 2027.
+The location will be the future home of the Detroit City Football Club Stadium, named AlumniFi Field.
+Demolition of the hospital building and construction began in 2025, with the structure fully removed by February 2026.
+As of July 2026, Barton Malow was selected as the primary contractor to construct AlumniFi Field.
+In June, a statement was issued pushing back the opening date from early 2027 to spring 2028.